chrisjsherm/aws-cf-estimated-charges/README.md

 # AWS estimated charges email notification

 CloudFormation template to send an email notification when the estimated monthly charges exceed a configured threshold.
-The template creates creates a CloudWatch alarm to monitor the estimated charges and send a message to SNS when it detects estimated charges exceed the threshold.
+The template creates creates an AWS budget to monitor the estimated charges and send an email when it detects estimated charges exceed the threshold.

 ## Configuration